lenchv/hive-driver/docs/readme.md

    - runAsync allows to execute operation asynchronously.

-   - confOverlay overides session configuration properties.
+   - confOverlay overrides session configuration properties.

    - timeout is maximum time to execute operation.
 It has Buffer type, because timestamp in Hive has capacity 64.
 So for such value you should use [node-int64](https://www.npmjs.com/package/node-int64) npm module.